12 books that CEOs think you should read in 2019

 Raising the Floor: How a Universal Basic Income Can Renew Our Economy and Rebuild the American Dream by Andy Stern

 The former head of the Service Employees International Union–now a friend–writes about Universal Basic Income (UBI).
 Andy Stern predicts machines will replace half of all American jobs in the next 20 years, aggravating economic inequality even further.
-With the rise of automation, if you want to end poverty or solve short-term crises (like the increasing number of man-made or natural disasters), giving people money and letting them make their own choices offers greater dignity, increases efficiency, and delivers better economic results. –Daniela Perdomo, CEO of hardware startup GoTenna
+With the rise of automation, if you want to end poverty or solve short-term crises (like the increasing number of man-made or natural disasters), giving people money and letting them make their own choices offers greater dignity, increases efficiency, and delivers better economic results. –Daniela Perdomo, CEO of mesh networking startup GoTenna